 How much does a Leafy Green Machine cost?
-The Base Model Leafy Green Machine costs $82,000, and the premium LGM costs $85,000.
+The LGM costs $85,000 (prices vary internationally).

 What are the annual operation costs for the Leafy Green Machine?
 While annual operation costs vary, average costs are approximately $13,000 per year (including electricity, water and growing supplies).

 Is financing available?
 Freight Farms does not offer financing options, but we have a variety of resources and recommendations.
 Feel free to contact us for more details!